gurmeshsingh/Darwix-AI-Product-Growth-Insights-Challenge-Candidate-Task/README.md

 **How I would validate:**
 Compare activation and Day-1 retention between users who interacted with at least one core feature in their first session and those who did not.
 If users who touched a core feature activate and retain at a meaningfully higher rate, the hypothesis holds.

+## **Hypothesis 2:**
+### The product lacks a clear “push” from account creation to first transaction

+**What I believe:**
+After account creation, users are unsure what to do next, leading to a 72% drop-off before the first transaction.

+**Why I believe this:**
+The sharp funnel drop happens immediately after signup, not later in the journey.
+This points to friction, confusion, or lack of guidance rather than dissatisfaction with advanced functionality.

+**How I would validate:**
+Track time-to-first-transaction and first-session behavior.
+If most users drop without performing any meaningful action (feature usage, setup, transaction attempt), it confirms that onboarding is not effectively guiding users forward.

+## **Hypothesis 3:**
+### Advanced features support engagement only after users are already retained

+**What I believe:**
+Advanced features (custom workflows, analytics deep dive, API integration) do not drive early activation and are mainly used by already-engaged users.

+**Why I believe this:**
+These features have low overall adoption but appear among repeat users, suggesting they add depth rather than initial value.

+**How I would validate:**
+Compare early retention of users who interacted with advanced features in their first session versus those who did not.
+If early retention does not improve, it confirms these features should be introduced later in the user journey.